Esylus/Coding-Standards/0_CodeStandards.md

 * Mention if there is heavy processing or side effects ex.. shutdown(), removeListener(), getWidth(), generateHistogram()
 * Append computational qualifiers (Avg, Sm, Min, Max etc..) to end of name where appropriate.

-### 3.3 Class Names

-* If you use patterns that people are familiar with, use the pattern name in your class name ex.
-Velocity_Listener
-* To help name a class, describe it to someone in less then 25 words without using if, and, or, but and find the name in that sentence somewhere.

 ## 4. General Style Choices

 * The indenting style of code conveys logical structure and flow.
-* Consider objects like Nodes, Symbols, etc. as immutable outside the component that created them.
-Do not change them.
 * Consider arrays as immutable by default after creation.
 * Do not use for..in statements; instead, use ts.forEach, ts.forEachKey and ts.forEachValue.
 Be aware of their slightly different semantics.
 * Try to use ts.forEach, ts.map, and ts.filter instead of loops when it is not strongly inconvenient.